Tanzu-Solutions-Engineering/pmr-common/README.md

 pmr-common
 ==========
 <p>
-A common library of MapReduce utilities and code, built against the latest GA release of Pivotal HD.
+A common library of MapReduce utilities and code, built against Pivotal HD.
+Use at your own risk.

 All projects and utilities must be built using Maven.
+If you are developing on a system that has PHD installed, you can run the add-mvn-dependencies shell script to add dependencies to your local Maven repository.
+The JARs are pulled from the default installation path of Pivotal HD.

 See the README under each project for more information.
 Current contents includes: